 Let’s say you want to start eating healthy snacks but worry it’ll take up too much of your time.

-Each day, you get a good healthy snack at your fingertips that takes literally no time to make (since you already made them of course).
-The end result is you eat better, feel better and you’ll have no excuses not to eat healthy.
+Each day, you get a good healthy snack at your fingertips that take literally no time to make (since you already made them, of course).
+The result is you eat better, feel better, and you’ll have no excuses not to eat healthily.

 This technique is based on how a solar flare acts.
-Basically a solar flare starts off very small and then over time it grows into something huge.
+Basically, a solar flare starts very small, and then over time, it grows into something huge.
 Can you put a similar thought pattern into making your good habits stick?